vorpalnet/blade/services/proxy-block/README.md

 Every decision is an analytics event: `callRouted` when the call passes or is forwarded to the challenge, the review mailbox or the tarpit, `callDeclined` when it is declined.
 The sample defines both with the caller, the dialed number and the `X-Call-Screen` verdict.
 Set `analytics.enabled` to `true` and each call puts one event on the BLADE event bus, where the analytics service stores it and any other subscriber can count blocks by reason.

+## Feeding the call risk score

+`X-Call-Screen` is not only for people.
+On a call this app passes downstream, the header is the SIP-layer read a fraud risk score wants: a screening app has already checked the caller against the same signals (spoofed own number, invalid number, carrier verification, anonymity, call rate) that a downstream signaling probe would otherwise re-derive.
+A media-tier consumer that fuses signals (acoustic, provenance, signaling, behaviour) reads this verdict as its signaling input instead of re-deriving it, so the two are not double-counted and the earlier, richer read wins:

+- `clear` lowers signaling concern (a trusted edge looked and found nothing);
+- `watch` raises it a little;
+- a blocking verdict that still arrived reads as strong.

+The consumer honours the header only from a trusted BLADE hop (see `blade.trustedPeers`), never from a caller, so the verdict cannot be forged from outside.
+Nothing extra to configure here: the header this app already stamps is the contract.

 ## Deploying

 Build and deploy it like any other SIP service.
 The WAR is `proxy-block.war`, its context root is `proxy-block`, and its SIP application name is `block`, which is the name an FSMAR `next` must use.
 On first deploy the sample lands in `_samples/proxy-block.json.SAMPLE`.
 Copy it to a live config in the Configurator, then replace the sample numbers, your own numbers, and the challenge IVR's URI.